Matt-Jones-Developer/ultimate_password_generator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage and Screenshots

-Screenshot of the programs output
+Screenshot of the programs output with fully responsive design:
-Fully responsive design:

 ![tablet-screenshot1]
 ![mobile-screenshot2]![mobile-screenshot1]

+Console log:

+![console-output-screenshot]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>